Middle School Highly Able Learner (HAL) Program Overview

 What is cluster grouping?

-Cluster grouping is a research-based delivery model to address the academic needs of gifted & talented learners.
-Research tells us that grouping highly able students together helps them learn better.
-It also allows teachers to plan and provide challenging learning opportunities and set a more rapid pace for this group of students.
-Students may be identified as highly able in one, several, or all four of the core content areas.
-Groups of identified students (varying in number from 3 to more than 10) are placed together in honors language arts and math classes.
-Students identified as highly able in science and/or social studies will be placed together in a science or social studies class.
+Abbreviated from “Schoolwide Cluster Grouping Model (SCGM), cluster grouping is a research-based gifted service delivery model that addresses the academic needs of gifted and advanced learners.
+Groups of identified students (varying in number from 3 to no more than 10) are placed together in the core content classroom(s).
+In this model, every core content class in the school has a “top” group, the range of ability levels in classrooms are reduced, and both gifted and talented students and HALs receive appropriate instruction to meet their needs.
+In FCPS the HAL Program employs cluster grouping.
 Teachers of cluster groups receive specialized, ongoing professional development in instructional strategies which are proven to be most effective in meeting the needs of highly able learners.
 In addition, principals, assistant principals, and curriculum leaders receive professional development in support of the Highly Able Learner Program.

 What are the criteria for selection?